Sonic Colors: Development

 From a general game design perspective, in recent years we've been able to introduce Sonic to new fans, a lot of the Nintendo/Mario fans, and because of that, we've made changes to the design, and we've designed things in Sonic Colors that we think will really appeal to people who are unfamiliar with the Sonic brand and the Sonic gameplay.

 — Takashi Iizuka, on why Sonic Colors was designed to appeal to a wider demographic.

-Development of Sonic Colors began in 2008, following the completion of Sonic Unleashed.
+Development of Sonic Colors began in 2008, following the completion of Sonic Unleashed, alongside Sonic Generations.
 While they kept most of Unleasheds core gameplay elements, developers Sonic Team and Dimps decided to create an equal balance between speed and platforming similar to that of the games released for the Sega Genesis, in comparison to the straightforward gameplay of Unleashed.
 Following requests by fans, the team also made the decision to make Sonic the only playable character, and to omit "gimmick" themes such as the swordplay mechanic used in the 2009 spin-off Sonic and the Black Knight.
 The team chose to develop Sonic Colors on Nintendo's Wii and DS consoles, hoping to expand upon the audience attracted by the successful Mario & Sonic at the Olympic Games crossover games.